-Sherwood, a Republican, was the representative for Pennsylvania's 10th congressional district from 1999 to 2006.
+Sherwood was the representative for Pennsylvania’s 10th congressional district and was a Republican.
+He served from 1999 to 2006.

-Each dot in the chart below was a member of the House of Representatives in 2006.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Sherwood is shown as a purple triangle. (analysis methodology)
+Sherwood is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2006 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Sherwood sponsored bills primarily in these issue areas:

 Public Lands and Natural Resources (22%) Transportation and Public Works (13%) Economics and Public Finance (13%) Agriculture and Food (13%) Energy (13%) Environmental Protection (9%) Social Welfare (9%) Foreign Trade and International Finance (9%)

 Some of Sherwood’s most recently sponsored bills include...

 - H.R.
 3721 (109th): To amend the Omnibus Parks and Public Lands Management Act of 1996 ...